 The legal framework in the country where your accident occurred may also affect the time in which you can make your claim.
 While the claim limitation period is three years in the UK, it could be shorter in other countries.
 You should seek legal advice as soon as possible if you want to claim for an accident at work abroad.

 Is there a time limit for making an accident at work claim?

-There is a normal time limit for initiating a work accident claim of three years from the date of the accident.
+There is a standard time limit for initiating a work accident claim of three years from the date of the accident.
 Once this three year period has lapsed, you would lose your eligibility to claim.
 The legal term for this is ‘statute barred’, and this simply means that your claim will not be processed if more than three years have passed since you sustained your injury.

 However, there is an exemption to this rule in some situations.
 If you can prove that the symptoms of your injury or illness only became apparent after the accident, the three year time limit may begin from the date that it is deemed reasonable for you to have been aware of your injury.

-The amount of compensation that is awarded to you will greatly depend upon your personal case.
+The amount of compensation that is awarded to you will greatly depend upon your specific circumstances.
 An experienced solicitor will always strive to secure for you the highest award possible.
 To do this, they will need to demonstrate the level of your suffering and the extent of the impact that your workplace injury has had on your life.
 The greater your suffering and losses, the higher the compensation amount will be.

-A solicitor will help you to manage your expectations from the outset of your claim by giving you a realistic estimate of the amount you could expect to receive.
+A solicitor will help you manage your expectations from the outset of your claim by giving you a realistic estimate of the amount you could expect to receive.
 When doing this, the solicitor will consider the following points:

-- The severity of your injury
+- The type and severity of your injury

 - How long the symptoms of your injury have lasted for and how long they are expected to last